ackdom/betri-stopky/README.md

 # Betri Stop Watch

 A simple, responsive web app for timing and lapping swimmers/runners.
-Users can add athletes, start/stop individual stopwatches, and view results.
+Users can add athletes, start/stop individual stopwatches, record splits, and view results.
 Designed for mobile-first use with PWA capabilities.

 ## Features

-- **Athlete Management**: Add up to 30 athletes with drag-and-drop reordering
+- **Athlete Management**: Add up to 30 athletes with manual up/down reordering (no drag-and-drop)
 - **Two Start Modes**:
   - Manual Start: Start each athlete's timer individually
   - Automatic Gap: Timers start automatically with configurable delays (5/10/15/20/30 seconds)
-- **Timer Controls**: Pause, resume, and stop individual timers
+- **Timer Controls**: Pause and resume individual timers (pausing is considered stopped for results)
+- **Splits**: Record split times for each athlete during timing, view splits in a dedicated column on the summary page
 - **Results Summary**: View results ordered by start position or finish time
 - **Offline Support**: Works as a Progressive Web App (PWA)
 - **Mobile-First Design**: Optimized for touch devices with haptic feedback